-PCs must have an Ethernet interface installed properly and be connected to the router either directly or through an external repeater hub, and have TCP/IP installed and configured to obtain an IP address through a DHCP server or a fixed IP address that must be in the same subnet as the router.
+There are ways to connect with the router, either through an external repeater hub to the router or directly connecting with PCs.
+However, to be sure PCs have an Ethernet interface installed properly prior to connecting to the router device.
+You ought to configure your PCs to obtain an IP address through a DHCP server or a fixed IP address that must be in the same subnet as the router.
 The default IP address of the router is 192.168.1.254 and the subnet mask is 255.255.255.0 (i.e. any attached PC must be in the same subnet, and have an IP address in the range of 192.168.1.1 to 192.168.1.253).
 The best and easiest way is to configure the PC to get an IP address automatically from the router using DHCP.
-If you encounter any problems accessing the router's web interface it may also be advisable to uninstall any kind of software firewall on your PCs, as they can cause problems accessing the 192.168.1.254 IP address of the router.
+If you encounter any problem accessing the router's web interface it may also be advisable to uninstall any kind of software firewall on your PCs, as they can cause problems accessing the 192.168.1.254 IP address of the router.
 Users should make their own decisions on how to best protect their network.